 Project duration: 1 January 2018 – 31 December 2019

-Miracle project aims to empower women in management positions in sport organizations by providing sport administration course to show women how strategically us their strenghts and abilities while mastering their competitive mindset, as well as become more confident in a competitive, male-dominated industry and to set a networking platform of women leaders in sport which would work on voluntary bases to support and counsel their young women peers who just starting sport administration career.
+Aims and Objectives: empower women in management positions in sport organizations by providing sport administration course to show women how strategically us their strengths and abilities while mastering their competitive mindset, as well as become more confident in a competitive, male-dominated industry and to set a networking platform of women leaders in sport which would work on voluntary bases to support and counsel their young women peers who just starting sport administration career.

-Project partners: Lithunian Union of Sports federations, National Olympic Committee of Lithuania, Kaunas Judo Club “Ryto Saule”, Comitato Olimpico Nazionale Italiano, Latvian Sports Federations Council
+Project partners: Lithuanian Union of Sports federations (Coordinator), National Olympic Committee of Lithuania, Kaunas Judo Club “Ryto Saule”, Comitato Olimpico Nazionale Italiano, Latvian Sports Federations Council

 Project duration: 1 January 2018 – 31 December 2018